vd Brink Home Automations

 create an app from a page

-How to create in Chrome an app from a single page.
+How to create an app in Chrome from a single page.

 hide sidebar in Home Assistant

-Page as app in fullscreen
+Page as an app in fullscreen

 This app can also be cast to a TV!